microsoft/vscode-eslint/README.md

 ### Version 2.1.17

-To follow VS Code model to confirm workspace local settings that impact code execution the two settings `eslint.runtime` and `eslint.nodePath` now need user confirmation if defined locally in a workspace folder or a workspace file.
+To follow VS Code's model to confirm workspace local settings that impact code execution the two settings `eslint.runtime` and `eslint.nodePath` now need user confirmation if defined locally in a workspace folder or a workspace file.
 Users using these settings in those local scopes will see a notification reminding them of the confirmation need.

 The version also adds a command to restart the ESLint server.